lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 ```

 ??? info "Optional arguments"
-    You can specify a custom URL and insturctions or LaVague configuration with the following arguments:
+    You can specify a custom URL and instructions or LaVague configuration with the following arguments:

     - The `--instructions` or `-i` option accepts a yaml file containing: the URL of the website we will interact with & the instructions for the actions we wish to automate
     -  The `--config` or `-c` option with a Python file which can be used to set a desired LLM, embedder etc.